sympy/sympy/doc/src/aboutus.rst

 #.
 Rishabh Dixit: Improvements to assumptions
 #.
 Katja Sophie Hotz: use expansion in minpoly
 #.
 Varun Joshi: Addition to functions
+#.
+Chetna Gupta: Improvements to the Risch integration algorithm

 Up-to-date list in the order of the first contribution is given in the `AUTHORS
 <https://github.com/sympy/sympy/blob/master/AUTHORS>`_ file.